-Short-tailed Albatross chicks have the most rapid growth rate that has been measured among albatross species (Deguchi et al. 2012) They were given 300-900 g daily of a mixture of these foods listed in Table 1 according to their daily metabolized energy per unit body mass (840 kJ kg-1) estimated from related species (Hodum and Weathers 2003, Philips et al. 2003) and the energy density of each food.
-For the first 2-4 weeks of feeding, we pureed the food in a food processor to facilitate digestive absorption, adding 1-4 g of Avipro[TM] probiotic powder to reduce intestinal disorders.
+Short-tailed Albatross chicks have the most rapid growth rate that has been measured among albatross species (Deguchi et al. 2012).
+They were given 300-900 g daily of a mixture of these foods listed in Table 1 according to their daily metabolized energy per unit body mass (840 kJ kg-1) estimated from related species (Hodum and Weathers 2003, Philips et al. 2003) and the energy density of each food.
+For the first 2-4 weeks of feeding, the food was pureed in a food processor to facilitate digestive absorption, adding 1-4 g of AviproTM probiotic powder to reduce intestinal disorders.
 Thereafter, chopped or whole food was given.
 This feeding regime was continued until chicks were about 100 days old (mid-April), when chick body mass was at its maximum.
-We then gradually reduced the amount of food by 50-66% to reduce chick body mass by 20-30% prior to fledging.
+The amount of food was then gradually reduced by 50-66% to reduce chick body mass by 20-30% prior to fledging.
 Amounts were limited to 100-300 g food and 30-300 ml of liquid every two or three days for 2-3 weeks prior to anticipated fledging.